 Heart to Heart: Heart Failure Support Group

-The Edward Heart Hospital Heart Failure Support Group for patients, families and caregivers meets the last Wednesday of every month in the heart hospital conference room from 3 - 4 p.m.
-The topics include the challenges of living with heart failure.
+The Heart Hospital of Edward-Elmhurst Health offers a Heart Failure Support Group that meets at each of our campuses for patients, families and caregivers.
+The topics involve the challenges of living with heart failure.

 Heart Hospital Conference Room

 3 to 4 p.m.